 Hang gliding at Ed R. Levin County Park — Milpitas, CA

-Good to know: Sandy Wool Lake, trout fishing, three large lawn areas, kite flying, hang gliding launch, playground, picnic tables, trails, restrooms.
+Good to know: Sandy Wool Lake, trout fishing, kite flying, hang gliding launch, playground, picnic tables.

 Parent tip: Use the Sandy Wool entrance (off Calaveras Rd) for the lake, playground, and lawn areas — the Spring Valley entrance accesses a different part of the park.
 The $6 fee covers the full day.
 Kids under 16 fish free at the stocked lake.